A Parent’s Guide to Bloom’s Taxonomy

 Create

 The greatest demand is at the creating level.
 Here, kids are required to put information together in a new or unique way.
 They might be asked to design or construct, to theorize or invent, to propose a plan or a solution.
+Activities might involve developing innovative projects.

 Understanding Bloom’s Taxonomy

 The first three levels represent lower-order thinking skills, while the upper three involve higher-order thinking, which requires a complexity of thought and more cognitive demand.
+This understanding helps in constructing the curriculum by aligning goals to various educational objectives.

 Though presented as a hierarchy, Bloom’s Taxonomy is not meant to be a linear or sequential progression through the skills, as kids of all ages need to utilize both higher and lower order thinking skills.
 So, for example, while reading a novel, kids may recall story events (remembering) and explain a character’s motivation (analyzing) before writing an alternate ending for the story (creating).